 - Hike to the top of the Sand Dunes.

-Read about the Top 7 Cool Hotels in Alamosa.
+- Read about the best hotels in Alamosa.

 Jan – Rio Frio Ice Fest – Combing an Ice Festival with the Rio Frio 5K Race on Ice, it’s a party in one of Colorado’s coldest places, held in late January over three days.

 - Best Western Movie Manor (20mi)